 Claiming to have suffered a sexual assault does not mean that the allegation must be accepted without corroborating evidence.
 We make sure that everyone in court understands this.
 We are never afraid to call out a liar.

-Call us and speak to one of our specialist sexual assault solicitors.
-We can usually see you on secure videocall the same day or meet in person within 24 hours, with no obligation.
+Call us and speak to one of our sexual assault solicitors.
+We can usually see you on secure video call the same day or meet in person within 24 hours, with no obligation.
 Even if we can't help, we will try to point you in the right direction.

 Don't lose hope - these cases can be won with the right approach and a client who is prepared to work with his or her lawyers.

 Don't think that you don't need a lawyer to deal with the case because you've done nothing wrong.
 An innocent person has even more to lose.
-You should never speak to police without a lawyer.
+You should never speak to police without a sexual offence solicitor.

 Don't just keep the duty solicitor from the police station unless you've checked them out properly.